FiftyOne Teams Installation¶

 Cloud credentials¶

-If your datasets will include cloud-backed point-cloud files or segmentation maps, you may also need to configure cross-origin resource sharing (CORS) for your cloud buckets.
+If your datasets include cloud-backed point clouds or segmentation maps, you may need to configure cross-origin resource sharing (CORS) for your cloud buckets.
 Details are provided below for each cloud platform.

 Amazon S3¶